-One of the trickiest parts of the common app is understanding how to make the most of the extracurricular activity section.
-You might have a ton of activities - or not very many - and be wondering how you should write about your activities to impress your college admissions readers.
+One of the trickiest parts of the Common App is understanding how to make the most of the extracurricular activity section.
+You might have a ton of activities - or not very many - and be wondering how you should write about your activities to impress college admissions readers.

 If you’ve felt stumped by what you’re supposed to do in this section and how to make the most of your very limited space, read on.

 - How many extracurricular activities you should list

 - How to choose which activities to list

 But before we get into that, you may be wondering...

 Why Do You Need Extracurricular Activities in the First Place?